-The White Pines Drama Club provides fifth and sixth grade students an after-school opportunity in February and March to collaborate in various "stages" to gain basic theatrical skills.
+The White Pines Drama Club provides fifth and sixth grade students an after-school workshops in February and March to collaborate in various "stages" to gain basic theatrical skills.
 Space is limited to no more than 75 students.

 This stage uses the backdrop of a haunted house to help develop drama skills.
 The tale of Howling Lodge is developed with a mysterious character whose past is the source of numerous village rumers.

 This stage introduces students to the real life event of the sinking of the Titanic, focusing on the survivors and their stories.
 Using a series of though provoking exercises, students develop their characters and their own survivor story.